Kenny Leon: Career

 In 2014, he directed the Broadway revival of A Raisin in the Sun starring Denzel Washington and LaTanya Richardson Jackson and the Broadway premiere of the musical Holler If Ya Hear Me, featuring the discography of Tupac Shakur.
 A Raisin in the Sun earned Leon a Tony Award for Best Direction of a Play.
 That same year Leon directed NPR Presents Water±, written by award-winning NPR Science Correspondent Christopher Joyce, and award-winning theater writers Arthur Yorinks and Carl Hancock Rux, with an original sound score by violinist Daniel Bernard Roumain (DBR).
 The show toured nationally, co-hosted by NPR's Michele Norris and WWNO's Eve Troeh and featuring Tony Award-winner Anika Noni Rose (Caroline, or Change); Tony Award-nominee Michele Shay (August Wilson's Seven Guitars); Jason Dirden (Tony Award-winning production A Raisin in the Sun); and Lucas Caleb Rooney (Boardwalk Empire).

 In 2015, Leon directed the live musical The Wiz for NBC.
 Cirque du Soleil partnered on the production with plans to bring the show to Broadway.
 He was slated to direct both the television production and the planned Broadway revival.
-In 2016, Leon once again partnered with NBC for Hairspray: Live!, starring Ariana Grande, Jennifer Hudson, Kristin Chenoweth, and Harvey Fierstein.
+In 2016, Leon once again partnered with NBC for Hairspray Live!, starring Ariana Grande, Jennifer Hudson, Kristin Chenoweth, and Harvey Fierstein.

 In addition to his directing experience, he has extensive acting experience on stage and in television and film.
 He made an appearance in the Hollywood Black Film Festival winner Big Ain't Bad, playing the role of Thomas Jordan, the mayor of Atlanta.
 His memoir, Take You Wherever You Go, was released in June, 2018, by Grand Central Publishing.
 The title derives advice he received from his grandmother, Mamie Wilson.
 Leon directed the 2019 Netflix film American Son, based on the play of the same name which he had directed on stage.

-Most recently, he directed the Broadway premiere of Charles Fuller's Pulitzer Prize winning masterpiece, A Soldier's Play, starring Blair Underwood and David Alan Grier at Roundabout Theatre Company.
-He also directed The Underlying Chris at Second Stage Theatre Company and this past summer’s acclaimed production of Much Ado About Nothing at the Delacorte/Shakespeare in the Park.
-In May 2022, the Alliance Theatre in Atlanta debuted "Trading Places: The Musical!" directed by Leon.
+In 2019, he directed the Broadway premiere of Charles Fuller's Pulitzer Prize winning play, A Soldier's Play, starring Blair Underwood and David Alan Grier at Roundabout Theatre Company.
+He also directed The Underlying Chris at Second Stage Theatre Company and summer 2019's acclaimed production of Much Ado About Nothing at the Delacorte/Shakespeare in the Park.
+In May 2022, the Alliance Theatre in Atlanta debuted Trading Places: The Musical! directed by Leon.

-Education

-Leon participated in the federally funded TRIO Upward Bound college-prep program while in high school.
-He is a graduate of Clark Atlanta University.